auth0/docs/articles/connections/passwordless/security.md

 For now, SMS authentication is potentially sufficient for applications in which you're merely trying to associate a phone number, and don't have the risk of compromised data or application security.

+## Magic Links
+Magic links are links that can be delivered to the user either via email or SMS, allowing single-click verification and authentication.
+The use of magic links has the same security considerations as for email-based and SMS-based passwordless mechanisms as noted above.

 ## Guardian
 Passwordless Guardian is designed to strongly prove that the user has possession of their Guardian Authenticator.

 For push notifications, Guardian uses RSA key-based authentication.
 A private key is generated on the device during enrollment, and the associated public key is sent to the Guardian backend.
 On subsequent login requests, the Guardian backend uses this public/private key pair for authentication, confirming that the Guardian Authenticator is the same one that originally enrolled.
-Furthermore, the Guardian Authenticator verifies that the communication from the Guardian backend is authentic, avoiding spoofing attacks.

 Note that Guardian uses [TOTP](https://tools.ietf.org/html/rfc6238) authentication as a backup mechanism, in case there are any communication problems (for example, if you're on an airplane).
 This out-of-band authentication is fairly robust and secure, but it does rely on a different mechanism than the key-based authentication above.
 You may want to factor that into your security decision.